Naked Giants

 Naked Giants are an American rock music group founded in 2014 in Seattle, Washington.
-The band comprises vocalist and guitarist Grant Mullen, bassist and vocalist Gianni Aiello, and drummer Henry LaVallee.
+The band comprises vocalist and guitarist Grant Mullen, bassist and vocalist Gianni Aiello, and drummer (and occasional vocalist) Henry LaVallee.
 After releasing their lo-fi EP R.I.P. in 2016, they were signed by New West Records.
 The band released their debut studio album SLUFF on March 30, 2018, to positive critical reviews.
 Naked Giants toured through 2018 and 2019 with indie rock band Car Seat Headrest.
 They released their second studio album The Shadow on 21 August 2020.

 History

 2014–2017: Formation and R.I.P.

 Grant Mullen and Henry LaVallee met in pre-school.
 In their teenage years they took up practicing music together and discovered they had musical chemistry.
 At 17 or 18, the duo decided to pursue music together and create the band.
 Naked Giants had their first practice in August, 2014.
 Gianni was part of a synthpop band called Laser Fox at the time, playing bass for the group.
 LaVallee and Mullen discovered Aiello at a live performance at the Crocodile cafe in Seattle.
 According to Aiello, "they thought I looked really cool, and they liked my moves, and they said I could play the bass really well."
 He was then invited to perform with them in Mercer Island, and joined the group.
 They released their first single Easy Eating in 2016, followed by three more prior to the release of the R.I.P.
 EP, distributed via Miscreant Records.
 The EP was well received by Andi Villegas of North West Music Scene.
 After finishing second in the Sound Off! music competition in Emerald City, Naked Giants became a member of New West Records and started work on their debut studio album.